Detecting cancer early

 You have not been diagnosed or treated for cancer in the last 3 years

-You live in one of the areas where the trial is being run
+You are registered with a GP in one of the areas where the trial is taking place

 A test to detect many cancer types